 Host a birthday parade

-While more and more attractions and events are opening up, there is something so wonderful about rounding up your kids’ family and friends to have a drive-by birthday parade.
+While more and more attractions and events are starting to reopen once again, there is something so wonderful about rounding up your kids’ family and friends to have a drive-by birthday parade.
 Encourage kids to bring signs, balloons, and homemade cards to make sure your child gets a chance to feel celebrated.
 It’s a great way for them to see and have a quick, physically distanced visit with all of their friends.

 Plan a special outing or party